No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 The motivation question is the one the source material handles least satisfactorily.
 The monkeyandelf standard does not require an answer to every question the evidence raises.
 It requires identifying the question clearly.

-The Sumerian texts identify the Anunnaki as requiring gold for physiological reasons documented in the previous piece.
+The Sumerian texts identify the Anunnaki as requiring gold for physiological reasons recorded in the previous piece.
 The Sanskrit texts that describe celestial beings converging on Kailash identify a different requirement: proximity to the radiation field emanating from the mountain’s core, described as an energetic refueling source for physiological systems operating under conditions the Earth’s surface presented as hostile to their biology.

 The Summit That Cannot Be Reached